Home Lower Mainland Paintball Facilities

 Ambush Paintball in Surrey

-Located at 7550 160th Street in Surrey, Ambush Paintball is another good venue offering four different fields of play including its Grassy Mounds Field with two motor homes, a 5-acre Lost Forest Field, a small Ambush City Field which includes cars and boats, and an Over Run field that has bridges, towers and more.
+Located at 7550 160th Street in Surrey, Ambush Paintball is another good venue offering four different fields of play including Grassy Mounds with its two motor homes, the five-acre Lost Forest, the small Ambush City which includes cars and boats, and Over Run which features bridges, towers and more.
 Also at the venue is the centre’s Ambush Speedball Park which is separate and with its own pricing.

 Ambush Paintball is open Fridays, Saturdays and Sundays for drop-in during the summer and on weekdays for group reservations.
-On weekends in the summer it’s usually open from 10 am to 4 pm, and on Fridays from 11 am to 4 pm.
-Check their website for hours and information at other times of the year (and to see of their other times and details have changed).
+On weekends in the summer it’s usually open from 10:00 am to 5:00 pm.
+Private reservations are required if attending Mondays through Fridays.
+Check the venue’s website for hours and information at other times of the year (and to see if other times and details have changed).

-As of May, 2022, rental admission with a mask, gun and 100 paint balls costs about $35, while the same but with 500 paint balls costs about $70.
-Additional balls cost $12 per 100 or $50 for 500.
+As of early 2025, rental admission with a mask, gun and 100 paint balls costs about $45, while the same but with 500 paint balls costs about $80.
+Additional balls cost $15 per 100 or $60 for 500.
 Gun upgrades and other equipment are extra.

 Richmond Indoor Paintball